hoangduytran/blender-manual/manual/render/cycles/render_settings/sampling.rst

    :OpenImageDenoise:
       Uses Intel's `Open Image Denoise <https://www.openimagedenoise.org/>`__,
       an AI denoiser.
-Typically provides the highest quality.
-Supports GPU acceleration on modern GPUs.
+Typically provides the highest quality, and is the default.

    :OptiX:
       Uses NVIDIA's OptiX AI denoiser.
-It has the same GPU requirements as rendering with OptiX, which includes a wider range of devices than OpenImageDenoise.
+Supports GPU acceleration on some older NVIDIA GPUs where OpenImageDenoise does not.

 .. _bpy.types.CyclesRenderSettings.use_preview_denoising:
 .. _bpy.types.CyclesRenderSettings.preview_denoiser: